Naples FAQ: Your 15 Biggest Questions About Visiting Southern Italy's Capital

 Is Naples safe for tourists?

 Mostly, yes.
-Naples has a Level 2 safety rating — "exercise normal precautions."
+Naples carries a Level 2 safety rating — "exercise normal precautions."
 Violent crime against tourists is extremely rare.
 Petty crime — pickpocketing and scooter bag-snatching — is the real concern, concentrated in the station area (Piazza Garibaldi), parts of the Spanish Quarters, and crowded streets.

 Is it safe for solo female travelers?

-Should I worry about organized crime?
+Should you worry about organized crime?

 Getting There & Around

-How do I get from the airport to the city?
+How do you get from the airport to the city?

 The Alibus shuttle runs every 20 minutes from Naples Airport (NAP) to Piazza Garibaldi (central station) and the port.
 Cost: €5.
 Duration: 15-20 minutes.
 Buy tickets from the tabacchi shop inside the arrivals hall or on the bus.
 A taxi has a fixed fare of €16 to the center — insist on the meter or the flat rate.

-Do I need a car in Naples?
+Do you need a car in Naples?

-Only rent a car if you're heading to the Amalfi Coast, and even then, consider the SITA bus from Sorrento instead.
+Only rent a car if you're heading to the Amalfi Coast — and even then, consider the SITA bus from Sorrento instead.

 Is the Circumvesuviana train reliable?